yumeangelica/needypet/README.md

 ## Getting Started

 To get started with this project, clone this repository and follow the setup instructions.
 Will be updated later.

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+This allows you to share the work, with appropriate credit given, but not to use it for commercial purposes or to create derivative works.

+For more details about the license, please visit [Creative Commons License](https://creativecommons.org/licenses/by-nc-nd/4.0/).